 - 1 tbsp olive oil

-- Marinate the meat with the wine, pepper, cumin and bay leaves and leave them overnight or at least three hours before cooking.
+- Marinate the meat with the wine, pepper, coriander, cumin and bay leaves and leave them overnight or at least three hours before cooking.
 Drain and reserve the marinade.

 - Heat the olive oil in a sautéing pan and sauté the meat on both sides.
 Add the marinade, mix for a few minutes and add the water a well as the salt.
 Discard the bay leaves ten minutes after cooking.